CodeYourFuture/curriculum/common-content/en/module/tools/sed/index.md

 time = 30
 emoji= "💻"
 [objectives]
-    1="Remove numbers from the start of lines in a file using sed" 2="Replace occurences of one string in a file with another using sed" 3="Print the lines of a file which don't contain some string using sed"
+    1="Remove numbers from the start of lines in a file using `sed`" 2="Replace occurrences of one string in a file with another using `sed`" 3="Print the lines of a file which don't contain some string using `sed`"
 +++

 `sed` is a tool for replacing text in files with other text.